mattc41190/python-design-patterns/README.md

 ## What is this?

 This is a collection of small coding projects that demonstrate how to implement design patterns in Python.
 The examples in this repo are taken from the book "Mastering Design Patterns in Python".
+The main idea is to provide a quick reference to a pattern you understand how to best leverage when the time comes.

 ## Why make this?